Travel mid-2018 and beyond!

 Well, I busted the budget during my trip to North Carolina to visit my older sister.
 My flight on Southwest from Las Vegas to Charlotte was $222.
 For my return home, I was originally going to use $156 in Alaska Airline wallet funds to depart from Raleigh; however, I decided not to rent a car to drive from Charlotte to Raleigh and, instead, eat the wallet funds and fly out of Charlotte for $222.
 (My reason for wanting to fly out of Raleigh was to see some friends; but, I decided I wanted to hang with my sister a few more days.)
 While in Charlotte, I spent $200 on spa treatments, $140 on gifts, $60 on Lyft rideshares, and $160 on eating out.
 So the total cost of the 17-day trip was a hair over $1000.
 I did lose the $156 in wallet funds, but (because I didn’t rent a car to drive to Raleigh -which would have cost $180 – or spend the night in a hotel – which would have cost $100), I actually saved some money.

-For Christmas, my son visited me again in Vegas.
+No travel for me again.
+For Christmas, my son cam back to Vegas.
 He’s so busy in grad school, he needed another break.
 The only expenses were for gifts for the family, which totaled $550.